tomaszkacmajor/CarND-LaneLines-P1/README.md

 <img src="./output_images/solidYellowCurve2_8_origWithFoundLanes.jpg" height="160">
 <img src="./output_images/challengeSnap3_8_origWithFoundLanes.jpg" height="160">
 </br>
-###Applying running average on final lines
+###Applying moving average on final lines

 While running the pipeline on the video stream, we can observe that the lines are flickering.
 To avoid it, we can apply [cumulative moving average](https://en.wikipedia.org/wiki/Moving_average) of the line parameters.
 For each frame it averages last *n* results including current one with bigger weights for more recent results.
+By having in memory the last averaged frame we can also use it in case when no line is found by some mistake.
 The possible implementation with *n*=9 is as follows.

 ```python
 def get_averaged_line_params(lineParams, leftHoughLinesExist, rightHoughLinesExist):